Bulldogs drop fourth straight to start season

 “I think that going into the wind, we needed better possession.
 Our guys were still trying to go over the top and go through instead of possessing the ball down the field and getting down the field in smaller chunks,” Bartlett said.
 “With the wind, we didn’t possess enough so we need to play better in that way, we just played the wind.”

-The Bulldogs will be back in action on Thursday, March 31 to play the Douglas Tigers in Douglas, Wyoming at 3:00 p.m. while the Trailblazers will hope to turn this win into a two-game win streak when they play the Tigers the following day at 5:00 p.m. at home.
+The Bulldogs will be back in action on Thursday, March 31 to play the Douglas Bearcats in Douglas, Wyoming at 3 p.m. while the Trailblazers will hope to turn this win into a two-game win streak when they play the Bearcats the following day at 5 p.m. at home.

 Emanuel Casillas is a sports reporter with the Star-Herald.
 He can be reached at 308-632-9047 or emailed at emanuel.casillas@starherald.com.